contour-terminal/contour/docs/configuration/profiles.md

 :octicons-horizontal-rule-16: ==COLORTERM== The COLORTERM variable is used to indicate support for true color (24-bit color) in the terminal.
 Setting it to "truecolor" indicates that the terminal supports true color rendering.

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `terminal_id`
-`terminal_id`: configuration option allows you to specify the terminal type that will be advertised by the terminal emulator.
+configuration option allows you to specify the terminal type that will be advertised by the terminal emulator.
 The terminal type indicates the set of capabilities and features that the terminal supports, enabling compatibility with different applications and systems.
 ``` yaml
 profiles:
   profile_name: